meditator3/git-flow-example/README.md

 but there's a condition- we merge it from develop to main. to maintain the FFW. we don't allow merge commit(at first that was the condition), to make it more organised.

+now we allow it via the pull request to squash and merge. and we have v2.0.0 in the main/production